Shopify/shopify-api-ruby/docs/graphql.md

 The goal is to have all clients created at boot so there's no schema loading, parsing, or client instantiation done during runtime when your app serves a request.

-## Using a custom client
+## Using a custom query execution adapter
-`ShopifyAPI::GraphQL::HTTPClient` inherits from `::GraphQL::Client::HTTP` and instruments
-the headers, url and api version for you.
-However, you may find that you wish to add additional functionality to the client responsible for executing and parsing queries.
-For instance, you may wish to create a client which loads responses from a file for your tests, or you may want to implement a client which raises errors instead of passing them back through the results object.
+Github's GraphQL Client uses an adapter pattern so that you can define how you interact with GraphQL API's.
+Shopify provides a minimal implementation in `ShopifyAPI::GraphQL::HTTPClient`.
+If you need to add additional functionality pre, during or post query execution you can consider implementing these within a custom query execution adapter, inheriting from `ShopifyAPI::GraphQL::HTTPClient` which provides the necessary implementation for headers, url, and api versions

-To set a custom client set `ShopifyAPI::GraphQL.client_klass` to your client:
+To set a custom query executiona dapter set `ShopifyAPI::GraphQL.execution_adapter` to your client:
 ```ruby
 class RaisingHTTPClient < ShopifyAPI::GraphQL::HTTPClient
   def execute(document:, operation_name: nil, variables: {}, context: {})